 Over the years, the EAC/ATC has been successful in requesting changes to the EFILE system to facilitate the operation of a tax practice.
 Tax practitioners are the front line administrators of Canadian tax policy, and we are recognized as the professional association that senior management of the CRA turns to for industry comment and feedback.

 We also produce and distribute our IMPACT Newsletter (published 3 times a year), providing important updates on developments within the tax and EFile service industry.
 View a sample IMPACT Newsletter in the Library section of our website.
 Previous editions of the IMPACT Newsletter are archived in the Library section and are available to EAC/ATC members.
+Members also receive a copy of the annual EFiler’s Resource Guide.

 The EAC/ATC is governed by a national 15 member Board of Directors elected by the membership of the EAC/ATC at the Annual General Meeting.
 Members of the Board of Directors serve renewable 3-year terms.